 ‘For Sale’ groups on Facebook are nothing new, but with the recent roll-out of a new ‘sell’ button and relevant associated functions, things just got a whole lot more practical.

-There are literally tens of thousands of ‘for sale’ groups on Facebook that cover territory from highly specialised items, such as figurines and, say, sneakers, to much more general fare like books and electronics.
+There are literally tens of thousands of ‘for sale’ groups on social media sites like Facebook that cover territory from highly specialised items, such as figurines and, say, sneakers, to much more general fare like books and electronics.
 It’s a thriving community that is often geographically based – search your own location for hundreds of examples.
 Cars, jewellery, DJ gear, boats, wedding dresses, ski clothing, mobile phones; the list goes on, and this was all Gold Coast based.

 The amount of largely untracked money moving via Facebook group sales makes the mind boggle, so it’s no surprise that some sort of order is being introduced.

 Until recently, group selling on Facebook was a fairly haphazard process; a seller would list an item, often forgetting essential details, and interested buyers would comment below, which caused problems with post jumping.
 The seller had to remain alert and react to new posts, and would often forget to remove or post ‘sold’ when an item was gone.
 While it worked, and worked for many years it might be said, the system was slightly rudimental and in need of an overhaul.

 As of early 2015, Facebook introduced a range of group selling features that has some questioning whether the company has designs on Craigslist, Gumtree or eBay’s lucrative income streams.